frontendpatterns/frontendpatterns.dev/src/content/patterns/lazy-initialization.md

 ## Solution

-Apply the Lazy Initialization pattern by deferring expensive state calculations until the first render when they're needed, and reinforce it with concise examples or tests.
+Defer expensive state calculations until the first render when they're needed.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.